ENG-Jole/engjoledotnet/content/about.md

 draft: false
 ---
 ## About Me
 Hi hi.
-I'm an SRE, most recently at Box.
+I'm an SRE, currently at [ConductorOne](https://conductorone.com).
+I used to work at [Box](https://www.box.com).
 You can call me EJ.

 ## About This Blog